Knighton, Powys: English part

 The few roads and houses that lie across the border in England belong to the civil parish of Stowe, Shropshire.
-They form part of the Westminster constituency of Ludlow, where the current MP is Philip Dunne, a Conservative.
-Before Brexit they lay in the European Parliamentary Constituency of West Midlands (European Parliament constituency).
+They form part of the Westminster constituency of South Shropshire.

 Public services

 Knighton has a fire station served by a part-time crew and part of the Mid and West Wales Fire and Rescue Service.
 The local police force is Dyfed-Powys Police, but the town has no police station.

 Knighton Hospital in Ffrydd Road occupies the site of the old workhouse and uses some of its former buildings.
 It has maternity facilities, but no accident and emergency capability.
+Attached to Knighton Hospital is Knighton Ambulance Station, operated by the Welsh Ambulance Service.
 Primary care is provided by a GP practice and a Boots pharmacy.

 Social housing is largely provided by two housing associations, one in Wales (Mid Wales Housing Association) and another in England (South Shropshire Housing Association).